 - The person must provide reasonable help when requested by council's authorised persons (council officers) during the property inspection/s.

-A copy of the Biosecurity Program is available for inspection and/or purchase during the period of the program at council's customer service centres.
+A copy of the Biosecurity Program is available for inspection during the period of the program at council's customer service centres.

-A copy of the program may be purchased for a cost of 80 cents per A4 page, or $1.30 per A3 page, no postage costs apply or can be viewed in the minutes of council's Ordinary Meeting of 14 June 2018.
+A copy of the program can be viewed in the minutes of council's Ordinary Meeting of 25 July 2019.